Using AWS Systems Manager Parameter Store to Secure String Parameters

 2. Under Services, click on Systems Manager.

-3. On the left side pane, scroll all the way down and click on the Parameter Store.
+3. On the left side pane, scroll down and click on the Parameter Store.

 4. Click on Create Parameter.